use-ink/ink/examples/reentrancy/README.md

 ## Testing

-You can run unit-test for this example by running the following command in fallback_contract:
+You can run unit-test for this example by running the following command:

 ```bash
 cargo test